-We are proposing to charge for energy exports to the network in excess of a minimum 2kW threshold from 10am-2pm in the middle of the day to encourage customers to use the electricity they are generating rather than export it to the network.
+We are proposing to charge for energy exports to the network in excess of a 1,750 kWh per annum threshold from 10am-2pm in the middle of the day to encourage customers to use the electricity they are generating rather than export it to the network.
 This will help to limit pressure on the network's stability due to excess solar generation and reduce the need for upgrades to the system, the costs of which would have to be passed onto all customers.